secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 1. Drag and drop signature, name, and date boxes for the `manager`.
 Add manager initials to the text box for management check points to ensure that the applicant is in good standing with GitLab.
 Add a text box for manager business rationale for manager to fill in.
 Add initial for c-suite team member to initial the business rationale.
 1. Drag and drop signature, name, and date boxes for the `e-group`.
 Add initials of e-group to business rational/development objective at the top of the form.
 1. Send for signature
 1. Return to the application spreadsheet and update the status to `Agreement Staged`
-1. Send the **notification email** below to the team member.
-Some forms can be hung up during the approval flow, you include in the CC line the other signatures required.
 1. You will recieve updates via email when documents are signed.
 When all 4 signatures are complete, you will get a PDF in your email.
-1. When you get the PDF, send the **signatures complete** email below to the applicant.
 1. Upload a copy of the signed agreement to the applicant's BambooHR folder.
 1. For conferences and workshops, team members often request to be [reimbursed in advance](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#reimbursement).
 Go to the next step to kick-off the reimbursement process.
 Ensure that receipts/proof of registration are added to applicants BambooHR G&D folder.
 1. When the transcript is sent, update the status to `Payroll Notified` in the application spreadsheet which will notify Payroll to start the reibursement process.
 It might be helpful to check in with total rewards to make sure that Payroll has been notified but tagging them directly in the document.

-###### Email Templates

-**Notification Email**

-CC: `totalrewards@gitlab.com`  and `Learning@gitlab.com` and `Approval Emails`

-Subject: `Growth and Development Benefit Form`

-Text:

-`Hi [Application Name], Thanks for filling out the Growth & Development form.
-Just letting you know your agreement has now been staged for signatures.
-I'll let you know once it's been signed by all parties.
-If you have any questions, please let us know.
-Kind regards,`

-**Signatures Complete Email**

-CC: `totalrewards@gitlab.com`  and `Learning@gitlab.com` and `Approval Chain Emails`

-Subject: `Growth and Development Benefit Form`

-`Hi [Application Name] Your tuition reimbursement form has been signed by all parties.
-Once you receive your transcript, please forward that to us to initiate the reimbursement process.
-If you have any questions, please let us know.
-Kind regards,`

-**Workshops and Conferences Signatures Complete Email**

-CC: `totalrewards@gitlab.com`  and `Learning@gitlab.com` and `Approval Chain Emails`

-Subject: `Growth and Development Benefit Form`

-`Hi [Application Name], Your tuition reimbursement form has been signed by all parties.
-Once you have registered for the conference or coaching sessions, please forward proof of attendence/reciept to us to initiate the reimbursement process.
-If you have any questions, please let us know.
-Kind regards,`